1983 Arizona copper mine strike: Contract negotiations

-The strike
+Strike

 Negotiations between Phelps Dodge and the unions failed to reach an agreement, and a strike began on midnight of July 30, including workers from Morenci, Ajo, Clifton, and Douglas, Arizona.
 Thousands of miners walked out and a picket line was formed at the Morenci Mine.
 The next day, Phelps Dodge increased security personnel in and around the mine.

-But then Phelps Dodge did exactly what it had announced what it would do, and what almost everyone had thought was empty bravado: it continued to produce copper during the strike, for the first time since 1959.
-Since then the company, as did other copper companies, shut down during strikes, often using the down time to perform needed maintenance.
-Copper mining companies did not want to incur the anger and violence they knew would happen if they maintained copper production during a strike.
+However, then Phelps Dodge did exactly what it had announced it would do, but almost everyone had thought it was empty bravado.
+The company continued to produce copper during the strike for the first time since 1959.
+Since then, the company, like other copper companies, had shut down during strikes by often using the down time to perform needed maintenance.
+Copper mining companies did not want to incur the anger and the violence that they knew would happen if they maintained copper production during a strike.
 Some business analysts considered Phelps Dodge actions to be risky or foolish.
-A July 1983 cover of Business Week, declared a "Management Crisis at Phelps Dodge".
+A July 1983 cover of Business Week declared a "Management Crisis at Phelps Dodge."

 The Phelps Dodge plants were kept running by plant supervisors and by office personnel, some brought in from the New York headquarters.
-They worked 12-hour shifts.
-Joining them were some union workers who ignored the strike, about 700, according to the company.
+They worked 12-hour shifts with some union workers who ignored the strike, about 700 according to the company.
 As expected, angry picketers shouted insults at those entering and leaving the plants.
 Picketers with bullhorns identified picket-line crossers by name.
 People spread roofing nails on roads going into the plants.
-Phelps Dodge succeeded in obtaining court orders limiting the number of pickets, but generally did not succeed in getting them enforced.
+Phelps Dodge succeeded in obtaining court orders limiting the number of picket, but generally did not succeed in getting them enforced.
 The Greenlee County Board of Supervisors imposed a 9 pm to 6 am curfew, but the Clifton City Council instructed its police not to enforce it.

-Workers who continued working during the strike received threatening phone calls, and car windows and windows in their homes were smashed by rocks and baseball bats.
+Strikebreakers, the workers who continued working during the strike, received threatening phone calls, and car windows and windows in their homes were smashed.
 Company-owned railroad bridges were set afire.
 At the El Paso smelter, a group of strikers incapacitated a police dog by beating it with steel rebar, baseball bats, and two-by-fours.
 A bullet fired into the home of a strikebreaker in Ajo lodged in the brain of his sleeping two-year-old daughter.
-An automobile caravan of more than a hundred cars wound through Clifton, throwing rocks through the windows of strikebreakers’ homes.
+An automobile caravan of more than 100 cars wound through Clifton and threw rocks through the windows of strikebreakers' homes.
 At the same time, strikers and their supporters claimed that acts of violence by strikebreakers often were not prosecuted by authorities or reported in the media.
-In August, miners were subject to undercover surveillance by the Arizona Criminal Intelligence Systems Agency, to identify strikers engaged in violence.
+In August, miners were subject to undercover surveillance by the Arizona Criminal Intelligence Systems Agency to identify the strikers engaged in violence.
 Meanwhile, the local government passed injunctions limiting both picketing and demonstrations at the mine.